 Several philosophers, using the field's toolkit of conceptual distinction in combination with critical assessment of the empirical findings, have offered strong objections to the neurological determinist threats to free will.
-For instance, Mele (2009; 2010a; 2010b; Mele 2010e; Mele 2012d; Mele 2012e; Mele 2012m;

-Mele 2016c) has developed a detailed argument that, first, the Libet studies have not demonstrated that conscious intentions are causally inefficacious and, second, that research supports that some conscious intentions - specifically intentions to perform actions later at particular time or place (e.g., Gollwitzer 1993)- are casually efficacious.
+For instance, Mele (2009; 2010a; 2010b; 2010e; 2012d; 2012e; 2012m; 2016c) has developed a detailed argument that, first, the Libet studies have not demonstrated that conscious intentions are causally inefficacious and, second, that research supports that some conscious intentions specifically intentions to perform actions later at particular time or place (e.g., Gollwitzer 1993)-are casually efficacious.
 That is, Mele provides grounds for skepticism regarding the epiphenomenalism threat.
-One strand of his case against epiphenomenalist interpretations of the Libet results is the overlooked possibility that we can grant the existence of unconscious intentions and accept a timelag between the onset of intention and consciousness of an intention without embracing free will skepticism (Mele 2013f).
-For instance, in a recent elaboration of his response to the epiphenomenalist threat to free will from Libet results, Mele (2014f) argues that neither the compatibilists nor the eventcausal libertarian should be worried: First, nothing in the Libet and related findings about RP (and relevant fMRI-detected brain activity) provide evidence that the neural correlate of conscious intention is out of the causal chain leading to action.
+One strand of his case against epiphenomenalist interpretations of the Libet results is the overlooked possibility that we can grant the existence of unconscious intentions and accept a time lag between the onset of intention and consciousness of an intention without embracing free will skepticism (Mele 2013f).
+For instance, in a recent elaboration of his response to the epiphenomenalist threat to free will from Libet results, Mele (2014f) argues that neither the compatibilists nor the event-causal libertarian should be worried: First, nothing in the Libet and related findings about RP (and relevant fMRI-detected brain activity) provides evidence that the neural correlate of conscious intention is out of the causal chain leading to action.
 If so, conscious decisions may indeed be part of the action-production loop via its grounding neural activity.
-But keeping the agent's conscious mental life "in the loop" - having the causal chain run through conscious agency's neural correlate - may be all that compatibilist accounts of free will require.
+But keeping the agent's conscious mental life "in the loop"-having the causal chain run through conscious agency's neural correlate-may be all that compatibilist accounts of free will require.
 (For a related recent paper on scientific epiphenomenalism and free will, see Mele 2018b.)

 Of course, this path to explaining away the epiphenomenalist threat to free will may well depend on the details of how consciousness is realized in the brain.
-A number of plausible theories of consciousness are on offer.
-For instance, some recent empirical work supports the higher order theories of consciousness - that being conscious of a mental state is to have a mental state directed at, or about, that mental state of which one is aware (Lau and Rosenthal 2011).
-Levy (2014) agrees that whether agents are conscious is relevant for their moral responsibility status.
-However, he argues that the requisite consciousness for responsibility isn't that agents must be aware of their mental states as a whole but only that they are aware of the content of those explicit attitudes that causally contribute to their behavior.
+Several plausible theories of consciousness are on offer.
+For instance, some recent empirical work supports the higher order theories of consciousness- that being conscious of a mental state is to have a mental state directed at, or about, that mental state of which one is aware (Lau and Rosenthal 2011).
+Levy (2014) agrees that whether agents are consciousness for responsibility isn't that agents must be aware of their mental states as a whole but only that they are aware of the content of those explicit attitudes that causally contribute to their behavior.
 Many of the objections detailed here against the original Libet studies and its earlier offshoots apply to more recent Libet-inspired studies of volition, including those using functional magnetic resonance imaging (fMRI), depth electrodes, and subdural electrodes (Mele 2018a).
 (For versions of Mele's arguments mentioned here in a general audience format, see Mele 2014b; Mele 2014c.)